HomieProxy/SupportZen/TICKET_API.md

 ## Authentication

-All requests to the Ticket API must be authenticated using a Bearer token sent in the `Authorization` header.
-This token is a pre-shared secret key that validates the client's request.
+All requests to the Ticket API must be authenticated.
+The `Authorization` header must contain a Bearer token which is an HMAC-SHA256 hash.

+The hash is generated from the user's `email` and a pre-shared secret key.

 **Example Header:**
-`Authorization: Bearer <YOUR_SHARED_SECRET_KEY>`
+`Authorization: Bearer <HMAC_SHA256(email, YOUR_SHARED_SECRET_KEY)>`

 ---